On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Introduction

-where \(p_0\) is given by the same formula as in (\ref{Er2}).
-Sevastyanov \cite{Sevastyanov} extended this result to the case without assuming existence of densities \(g\) (for finitely many servers) and for the first time has proved {\em convergence in total variation} of the non-stationary system to its stationary regime using his version of the ergodic theorem for Markov processes.
-Further, there were several extensions of this result to the case of infinitely many servers \cite{Matthes, Matthes2, Schassberger, Ver-mn}.
-In all these cases (with a constant \(\mu\)) starting from \cite{Fortet}, the explicit formula (\ref{Er2}) holds true.
+where \(p_0\) is the normalizing constant; in the case of infinite number of servers it is given by the same formula as in (\ref{Er2}).
+Sevastyanov \cite{Sevastyanov} extended and strengthened this result to the case without assumption on the existence of a density \(g\) and for the first time has proved {\em convergence in total variation} of the non-stationary system to its stationary regime using his version of the ergodic theorem for Markov processes with general state spaces.
+This was a breakthrough and by this reason the author's view is that the name ``Erlang--Sevastyanov systems'' is appropriate here.
+In \cite{Sevastyanov} the number of servers was assumed finite and waiting in a queue unavailable, as in \cite{Fortet}.
+Further, there were several extensions of this result to the case of infinitely many servers \cite{Matthes2, Matthes, Schassberger, Ver-mn}.
+In all these cases starting from \cite{Fortet}, in particular situations with a constant intensity \(\mu\) the explicit formula (\ref{Er2}) holds true, although, the process which equals the number of customers in the system at time $t$ is not Markov.

-In \cite{Ver-QS} a polynomial rate of convergence of the system of the latter type with finitely or infinitely many servers has been established; earlier in \cite{Ver-Kelb} exponential rate was found under stronger than in \cite{Ver-QS} assumptions.